-Built upon the functionality and the capabilities of the Intel E5-2600 Series (Socket R) processor and the C606 chipset, the X9DRW-3LN4F+/3TF+ motherboard provides the performance and feature sets required for dual_processor-based HPC/ Cluster/Database servers.
+Built upon the functionality and the capabilities of Intel E5-2400 Series (Socket B2) processor and C606/C602 chipset, the X9DBL-i/3/iF/3F motherboard provides the performance and feature sets required for dual_processor-based high-end system platforms.

-With support of Intel QuickPath interconnect (QPI) Technology, the X9DRW series motherboard offers point-to-point serial interconnect interface with a transfer speed of up to 8.0 GT/s, providing superb system performance.
+With support of Intel QuickPath interconnect (QPI) Technology, the X9DBL-i/3/ iF/3F motherboard offers point-to-point serial interconnect interface with a transfer speed of up to 8.0 GT/s, providing superb system performance.

-The C606 chipset provides extensive IO support, including the following functions and capabilities:
+The C606/C602 chipset provides extensive IO support, including the following functions and capabilities: